ajitsingh98/Data-Science-Interview-Questions-Answers/probability.md

 ---

-5. What is the relationship between the likelihood function and the log-likelihood function?
+Q. What is the relationship between the likelihood function and the log-likelihood function?

 <details><summary><b>Answer</b></summary>